-- Pressure or friction: This can be a problem, particularly in an area already vulnerable to ingrown hairs.
-By irritating the skin, it can make ingrown hairs more likely.
+- Pressure or friction: This can irritate the skin and make ingrown hairs more likely.

-- Having coarse, curly, or thick hair: This type of hair is more likely to curl back under the skin when it exits the hair follicle.
+- Hair type: Coarse, curly, or thick hair is more likely to curl back under the skin when it exits the hair follicle.

-Preventing ingrown hairs is the best way to prevent this type of cyst from developing.
-However, if cysts do appear, they are usually harmless and often go away on their own.
+Preventing ingrown hairs is the best way to keep cysts from developing around them.
+However, this type of cyst is usually harmless and will often go away without treatment.

-People who frequently develop cysts, razor burn, or ingrown hairs should ask their doctor about strategies for reducing the occurrence of these annoying skin conditions.
+It is best for people who frequently develop cysts, razor burn, or ingrown hairs to ask a healthcare professional about strategies to prevent these skin conditions.

-In most cases, a few changes in a person’s skin care routine can significantly reduce the risk of ingrown hairs and the related irritation.
+In most cases, a few changes in a person’s skin care routine can significantly reduce the risk of ingrown hairs and related irritation or cysts.